memorygardens/wguComputerScienceNotes/Web Development Foundations/Final Prep/Quizzes/All Quiz Questions.md

 Answer: class

-Question: which of the follwoing are HTML5 Semantic Tags
+Question: which of the following are HTML5 Semantic Tags

 Answer: footer, nav, header